'Shogun' and 'Hacks' win top series Emmy Awards and 'The Bear' and 'Baby Reindeer' take 4 apiece

 LOS ANGELES (AP) — "Shogun" had historic wins in an epic 18-Emmy first season, "Hacks" scored an upset for best comedy on what was still a four-trophy night for "The Bear," and "Baby Reindeer" had a holiday at an Emmy Awards that had some surprising swerves.

-“Shogun," the FX series about power struggles in feudal Japan, won best drama series for its first, while Hiroyuki Sanada became the first Japanese performer to win an Emmy when he won best actor in a drama and co-star Anna Sawai became the second moments later when she won best actress.
+“Shogun," the FX series about power struggles in feudal Japan, won best drama series, Hiroyuki Sanada won best actor in a drama, and Anna Sawai won best actress.
+Sanada was the first Japanese actor to win an Emmy.
+Sawai became the second just moments later.

-Along with 14 Emmys it claimed at the precursor Creative Arts Emmys and a directing win Sunday night, it had an unmatched performance with 18 overall for one season.
+Along with 14 Emmys it claimed at the precursor Creative Arts Emmys, it had an unmatched performance with 18 overall for one season.

-"Hacks" was the surprise winner of the best comedy series award for the first time, topping "The Bear," which most had expected after four big wins earlier in the evening.
+"Hacks" was the surprise winner of its first best comedy series award, topping "The Bear," which most had expected to take it after big wins earlier in the evening.

-“To all the Latinas who are looking at me,” she said, “keep believing and vote.”
+“To all the Latinas who are looking at me,” she said, her eyes welling with tears. “keep believing, and vote.”

 Netflix’s darkly quirky “Baby Reindeer” won best limited series.
 Creator and star Richard Gadd won for his lead acting and his writing and Jessica Gunning, who plays his tormentor, won best supporting actress.

-Accepting the best limited series award, Gadd urged the makers of television to take chances.
+Accepting the series award, Gadd urged the makers of television to take chances.

 “The only constant across any success in television is good storytelling," he said.
 "Good storytelling that speaks to our times.
 So take risks, push boundaries.
 Explore the uncomfortable.
 Dare to fail in order to achieve.”